 Last week I took a look at Altec Lansing’s iMT630 Portable speaker.
 And today, to complement that, I’m reviewing the inMotion Air.
 And like its smaller brother, it too sports a 7-hour battery life, though instead of a 30-pin dock you’ll have the option of connecting to it via Bluetooth or using the included USB stick that plugs into your computer.
 Does it have the best speakers?
 Not really, but it does perform well.

-On top of the device are a set of controls allow for pairing your Bluetooth device as well as controlling playback and volume.
-Hidden in the back is a handle for carrying the speaker as well as a remote that stores away in a threaded slot.
+Similar to the Bose Soundlink 3, you’ll find on the top of the inMotion a set of controls that allow for pairing your Bluetooth device as well as controlling playback and volume.
+Hidden in the back is a handle for carrying the speaker as well as a remote that is stored away in a threaded slot.
 The remote works well for performing standard iPod controls and changing volume, but keep in mind it won’t work from another room (there is Apple’s iOS Remote for that, provided your streaming music from your computer).

 Bottom Line: Convenience over sound quality makes this speaker a winner in my book, though it most certainly sonically stands tall despite its small size.